 Outpatient Clinic: Individualized services are provided to adults 18 years and older who meet the criteria for Specialty Mental Health Services by an multidisciplinary team of qualified and compassionate professionals, including Psychiatrists, Nurses, Mental Health Clinicians, Substance Use Disorder Staff, and Mental Health Workers/Aides.
 Services may include screening and assessments, referrals, medical evaluation, co-occuring assessment and treatment groups, individual, group, family and case management services.

-Wellness Center: The Wellness Centers provide a welcoming environment free of stigma, where clients and community members can socialize and gain a variety of personal skills, including cooking and meal preparation, peer support and groups that focus on managing behavioral health symptoms.
-Wellness Centers are located at our office sites in Diamond Springs and Tahoe.
+Wellness Center: The Wellness Centers are currently closed due to COVID.
+The Wellness Centers provide a welcoming environment free of stigma, where clients and community members can socialize and gain a variety of personal skills, including cooking and meal preparation, peer support and groups that focus on managing behavioral health symptoms.
+Wellness Centers are located at our office sites in Diamond Springs and South Lake Tahoe.
 The Tahoe Wellness Center is open every weekday from 1:00 pm to 4:00 pm, except holidays.
 The Diamond Springs Wellness Center is open Mondays, Tuesdays, Thursdays and Fridays, from 12:00 pm to 4:00 pm, except holidays.

 Please call (530) 621-6290 for questions about services.